Azure/azure-osconfig/docs/architecture.md

 The OSConfig Management Platform runs in its own daemon process.
 The platform communicates with the management authority adapters (the OSConfig Agent, the Universal NRP, etc) over the Management Platform Interface (MPI) REST API.

-The platform communicates to the OSConfig Management Modules over the Management Modules Interface (MMI) REST API.
+The platform communicates to the OSConfig Management Modules over the Management Modules Interface (MMI) API.

 <img src="assets/platform.png" alt="OSConfig Management Platform" width=60%/>

 The platform includes the following main components:

 - Management Platform Interface (MPI): MPI as an IPC REST API over HTTP and UDS.
-This is the main adapter interface.
+This is the main interface for Adapters.
-- Watcher: monitors for desired configuration file for updates.
-This is the other adapter interface, for both agentless and agent management authorities.
-- Orchestrator: receives, orchestrates, serializes requests for modules into the Modules Manager.
-The management authorities and their adapters can make their own MPI requests.
-The Orchestrator's role is to orchestrate between local and remote management authorities and also help orchestrate for each authority following the Module Interface Model (MIM) contracts and for PnP without modifying passing-through requests in either direction.
-- Modules Manager: receives serialized requests over the MPI C API, dispatches the requests to Module Hosts over the MMI REST API.
+- Modules Manager: receives serialized requests over the MPI C API, dispatches the requests to Modules over the MMI API.
-- MMI Client: makes MMI REST API calls to Module Hosts over HTTP and UDS.
+- MMI Client: makes MMI API calls to Modules.

-The platform also includes several utility libraries which are shared with all OSConfig components, including adapters and modules:
+The Platform also includes several utility libraries which are shared with all OSConfig components, including Adapters and Modules:

 - Logging: file and console circular logging library.
 - CommonUtils: various utility APIs useful for accesing and working with the Linux OS.
+- MpiClient: client for the MPI REST API
+- Asb: the implementation of the Azure Security Baseline, shared among the Universal NRP Adapter and the SecurityBaseline Module.

-The platform is completely decoupled from the adapters and the modules.
-The platform can function without any particular adapter.
-New modules can be installed without changing or recompiling the platform.
+The Platform is completely decoupled from the Adapters and the Modules.
+The Platform can function without any particular adapter.
+New Modules can be installed without changing or recompiling the platform.

 ## 4.2.
 Management Platform Interface (MPI)

-The Management Platform Interface (MPI) provides a way for the OSConfig Management Platform to be invoked by management authority adapters.
+The Management Platform Interface (MPI) provides a way for the OSConfig Management Platform to be invoked by management authority Adapters.

 The MPI has two different implementations:

-- REST API over Unix Domain Sockets (UDS) for inter-process communication (IPC) with the adapters.
+- REST API over Unix Domain Sockets (UDS) for inter-process communication (IPC) with the Adapters.
-- C API for internal in-process communication between the Orchestrator and the Modules Manager.
+- C API for internal in-process communication between the MPI REST API server and the Modules Manager.

-The MPI REST API is implemented as a Linux Static Library (.a), either alone or combined with the Orchestrator, linked into the platform's main binary, and exporting the REST API over Unix Domain Sockets (UDS).
-The adapter MPI clients make such MPI REST API calls over HTTP.

 MPI REST API calls include GET (MpiGet, MpiGetReported) and POST (MpiSet, MpiSetDesired).